painkillergis/stepper/README.md

-# ktor-starter
+# stepper
 This starter gifts you a runnable barebones Kotlin Ktor application with tests.
 ## Eject
 `./eject`
-Ejecting renames packages, artifacts, services, deployments, and the project name from ktor-starter to the name of this directory.
+Ejecting renames packages, artifacts, services, deployments, and the project name from stepper to the name of this directory.
 ## Run the tests
 `./gradlew cleanTest test`
 ### Against a deployment
-`baseUrl=http://painkiller.arctair.com/ktor-starter ./gradlew cleanTest test`
+`baseUrl=http://painkiller.arctair.com/stepper ./gradlew cleanTest test`
 ## Build, deploy, verify
 `scripts/ci`
 The ci script executes these steps: